kayasax/EasyPIM/EasyPIM/Documentation/Invoke-EasyPIMOrchestrator.md

 ### Q: How do I update existing assignments?
 A: Modify your configuration file and run the orchestrator again.
 It will reconcile changes automatically.

+### Q: Why aren't my Entra ID role assignments scoped to Administrative Units being removed?
+A: Due to current API limitations, the removal of Entra ID role assignments scoped to Administrative Units is not supported in the automatic cleanup process.
+These assignments will be detected and reported during execution, but you'll need to remove them manually.
+The orchestrator will output detailed information about these assignments to help you identify them.

 ## Security Considerations